cosmosdude/SwiftSmartBinder/README.md

 Even if you change the type of `User.age` from `Int!` to `String` or `String!` or `String?`, SmartBinder still can handle all of this for ya.

-SmartBinder doesn't work only for json binding but also for other force casting.
+SmartBinder work not only for json binding but also for other force casting.